pzhaojohnson/rnacanvas.draw.style/README.md

 # Usage

-All export of this package can be accessed as named imports.
+All exports of this package can be accessed as named imports.

 ```javascript
 // an example import